-So, can Beagles swim?
 Beagles, like most dogs, can swim.
-But Beagles typically do not enjoy swimming, at least in the beginning.
+But Beagles typically do not enjoy swimming from the start.
 In fact, some don’t even like being in water.
-So if you want to swim with your Beagle, start young, introduce them gradually and never force them into the water.
+However, Beagles are active, adventurous and great at learning from others – giving them all the traits to be great swimmers.
+You’ll need to start young, introduce them gradually, and be patient.

 Don’t feel discouraged.
 Like humans, Beagles have individual personalities.
 While we’ve seen Beagles dislike water, that’s not the case for all.
 The only way to tell for sure is to try it out.
 Continue reading for our guide to swimming with Beagles.